-A number of previous studies state that difficulties about the opacity of their financial health and the limitations of business size are the major challenges facing SMEs seeking financial support (Berger et al., 1999; Berger and Udell, 2002).
-The inability to access finance from capital markets confines many SMEs, particularly young firms, to obtaining financial support from family and friends (Ang, 1991), and motivates SMEs' owner to develop innovative projects for getting financial support from formal institutes (Wellalage and Fernandez, 2019).
+A number of previous studies state that difficulties about the opacity of their financial health and the limitations of business size are the major challenges facing SMEs seeking financial support (Berger, Klapper, & Udell, 1999; Berger & Udell, 2002).
+The inability to access finance from capital markets confines many SMEs, particularly young firms, to obtaining financial support from family and friends (Ang.
+1991), and motivates SMEs' owner to develop innovative projects for getting financial support from formal institutes (Wellalage & Fernandez, 2019).
 Equity financing of SMEs is relatively new for many unlisted SMEs, particularly those whose business models have less potential to attract public investors.
-(Schäfer et al., 2004) found that a young high-tech firm that receives equity financing may face significant financial risks, and this reduces the possibility of obtaining private equity financing.
-However, selecting a source of finance is not only dependent on how the source is offered, but also relates to the attitude of SMEs' owners on capital structure decisions (Al Balushi et al., 2018; Matthews et al., 1994).
-Prior research mentions that trust in private equity investors could reduce the boundary between SMEs and the private equity sector (Howorth et al., 2004; Seet et al., 2010).
-Concerns about losing ownership could drive many SMEs owners to access debt finance from financial institutions (Abereijo and Fayomi, 2007; Fama and French, 2002; Holmes and Kent, 1991).
+Schäfer, Werwatz, and Zimmermann (2004) found that a young high-tech firm that receives equity financing may face significant financial risks, and this reduces the possibility of obtaining private equity financing.
+However, selecting a source of finance is not only dependent on how the source is offered, but also relates to the attitude of SMEs' owners on capital structure decisions (Al Balushi et al., 2018; Matthews, Vasudevan, Barton, & Apana, 1994).
+Prior research mentions that trust in private equity investors could reduce the boundary between SMEs and the private equity sector (Howorth, Westhead, & Wright, 2004; Seet et al., 2010).
+Concerns about losing ownership could drive many SMEs owners to access debt finance from financial institutions (Abereijo & Fayomi, 2007; Fama & French, 2002; Holmes & Kent, 1991).
 These concerns include anxiety about losing clients, assuming a short term perspective, SMEs' owners' lack of professionalism, unsatisfactory transparency and control issues (Seet et al., 2010).
-Financial decision-making also involves risktaking propensity and a sense of responsibility about adding value for public investors as well as the dilution of ownership.
+Financial decision-making also involves risk-taking propensity and a sense of responsibility about adding value for public investors as well as the dilution of ownership.

 From literature, the study hypothesizes that SMEs are demonstrating more favorable attitudes toward private finance.
 Correspondingly, the first hypothesis is developed:

-$H_1$ : The attitudes of SMEs' owners are associated positively with the intention to use private finance
+H_1 : The attitudes of SMEs' owners are associated positively with the intention to use private finance

 The intention to select what to do or not do is driven by various factors.
 One significant influence on decision-making is the impact of social pressures on thinking and beliefs (Ajzen, 1991).
-In this respect, many SMEs' owners follow the approaches used by their parents and family members in business-related activities (Chang et al., 2009).
-Intentions and behavioral responses are also governed by community norms(Cialdini et al., 1990).
-Previous studies have discussed how subjective norms influence SMEs' choices about accessing finance(Al Balushi et al., 2018).
-The relationship between subjective norms and entrepreneurial intention to seek finance has been examined by Cholil (2015); Yanto et al. (2016); Din and Nuh (2019) and Turyahikayo (2015).
+In this respect, many SMEs' owners follow the approaches used by their parents and family members in business-related activities (Chang, Memili, Chrisman, Kellermanns, & Chua, 2009).
+Intentions and behavioral responses are also governed by community norms (Cialdini, Reno, & Kallgren, 1990).
+Previous studies have discussed how subjective norms influence SMEs' choices about accessing finance (Al Balushi et al., 2018).
+The relationship between subjective norms and entrepreneurial intention to seek finance has been examined by Cholil (2015); Yanto, Handayani, Solikhah, and Mula (2016); Din and Nuh (2019) and Turyahikayo (2015).
+These authors mention that financial decision-making is driven by SMEs' owners' beliefs about the use of private equity and internal funds.
+One such view is that the use of external consultants, auditors and bank contacts will be an advantage when using private equity funds (Pennings, Candel, & Egelkraut, 2003).
+Social influences also impact on the intention to choose self-funding.
+SMEs' owners will be positive toward private financing activities if they feel their family, friends and other important entities agree and support the use of private equity (Brettel, Breuer, Espel, & Abedin, 2009; Dreux IV, 1990).
+Based on this literature, the second hypothesis is developed: